-- Drinking green tea can reduce his body’s absorption of thiamine.
+- Drinking green tea can reduce his body’s absorption of thiamineiXCommonly known as vitamin B1, responsible for the growth, development, and function of various cells .
 A deficiency of thiamine in the body can cause Beriberi.
 It is a disorder of the nervous system and can cause weakness in your kid’s limbs, impairment of his sensory perceptions, irregularity in his heart rate and more.

 - Green tea also contains a very high amount of oxalic acid and can lead to the formation of kidney stones.

 - If your kid has IBS concerns, it may worsen diarrhea and IBS (Irritable Bowel SyndromeiXA disorder that causes discomfort in the stomach and intestines. ) symptoms.

 Sometimes, giving green tea for children may work wonders for them in the following ways:

 - You may give your kid a little green tea if you feel they are always tired and lack energy.
 Make sure you watch out for any food allergy.
 If they seem energetic and happy, you may give them a small quantity of green tea the next day as well.

 - Green tea contains the compounds catechin and amino acid theanine.
 Drinking green tea on an average of five cups a week could help them fight off influenzaiXA widespread viral infection, particularly in high-risk populations, and has the potential to be fatal. .
 Honey can be added to warm green tea for additional benefits.

 - Having green tea may reduce his chances of developing a cavity and bad breath as it contains catechin that works against these (1).
 Add lemon to your green tea for its antibacterial properties.
 Remember that there is no adequate research to back this claim yet.